 As pumpkin play reaches fever pitch, have you got your Halloween game on this half term?
-In these pandemic times the pumpkin hunts may be cancelled but there is still plenty of fun to be had on October 31st.
+Even though you might have had to book your pumpkin picking slot in August (!) never fear, there is still plenty of fun to be had at home this October.

-With families encouraged to spot pumpkins and Halloween crafts hung in windows in place of the usual trick or treating, we've worked with a couple of our favourite playful partners to bring you some creative activities which will keep the whole family entertained and get your neighbourhood feeling suitably spooky!
+We've worked with a couple of our favourite playful partners to bring you some creative activities which will keep the whole family entertained and get your neighbourhood feeling suitably spooky...

 Paint a Pumpkin